 The CORE MPO is comprised of a policy board known as the Executive Board and four advisory committees including the Technical Coordinating committee (TCC), the Citizens Advisory Committee (CAC), the Advisory Committee on Accessible Transportation (ACAT), and the Economic Development and Freight Advisory Committee (EDFAC).

-The CORE MPO follows the 3-C planning process of transportation, comprehensive, continuing, and cooperative.
+The CORE MPO follows the 3-C transportation planning process: comprehensive, continuing, and cooperative.
 Through this planning process the MPO coordinates policies, corridor studies, and plans such as the Metropolitan Transportation Plan.